01 of 07

 Introduction to Beijing and Touring

 Beijing got a facelift for the 2008 Olympics, so if you're visiting these days, you're taking advantage of the vastly improved infrastructure.
 Unfortunately, the snarled traffic is still there and, often, choking pollution.
 That said, it's in Beijing that you'll find some of China's most historic and beautiful national treasures.
 You could spend weeks seeing all there is to see in Beijing, but if you only have a few days, make the most out of them.

 Best Way to See Beijing

-I'm a very independent traveler, but the first time I visited Beijing, I booked a few tours.
-There are pros and cons to this approach, but I find it's a great way to sight-see and glean the history out of a place where the guidebooks leave you short.
-My recommendation is to combine independent travel with private or group sightseeing to make the most out of a short trip to Beijing.
+Our suggestion is to book a few tours.
+There are pros and cons to this approach, but we find it's a great way to sight-see and glean the history out of a place where the guidebooks leave you short.
+Our recommendation is to combine independent travel with private or group sightseeing to make the most out of a short trip to Beijing.
 Booking tours is very easy through your hotel in Beijing.
-Once you have your reservations, contact... your hotel and they will help you set up a group or private tour.
-But many hotels have a tour menu that can be booked the night before so ask at the concierge when you check in.
+Once you have your reservations, contact your hotel and they will help you set up a group or private tour....
+But many hotels have a tour menu that can be booked the night before, so ask at the concierge when you check in.

 More on Group Tours

 There are many pros to taking group tours: